RichGibson/hellodrinkbot/software/vogelroboter/README.md

   tablet or laptop to the raspberry pi via wifi.
 The raspberry pi will run an open Wifi access point with a python-flask app serving the bird quiz.

+## About the Birds

+The images of birds should be downloaded and copied to static/birds.
+The bird images are all from Wikipedia, see bird_list.csv for the name of each bird file and the link to the wikipedia page for each image with the full attribution and licensing details.

 ## Sounds? (a stretch goal!)

 - The raspberry pi has an audio output.
 If you add speakers the bot could